phun-ky/phun-ky.github.io/_posts/2008-10-16-fix-for-failed-to-load-the-nvidia-kernel-module-on-ubuntu.md

 ---
 layout: post
-title: "Fix for "Failed to load the NVIDIA kernel module" on Ubuntu"
+title: 'Fix for "Failed to load the NVIDIA kernel module" on Ubuntu'
 description: ""
 category: "Archive"
 tags: []